Blog | Auckland Micro Wedding Venues - The Complete Guide

 How much does a micro wedding cost?

-You could have a micro wedding for as little as $1,500, or you could go all out and spend tens of thousands of dollars curating your perfect day.
+You could have a micro wedding for as little as $1,500, or go all out and spend tens of thousands of dollars to curate your perfect day.
 It really depends on why you're having a micro wedding and what your priorities are.

 Whether your budget is $5,000 or $150,000, there are ways to build a day that includes the things most important to you.